-- e.
+e.
 Section 2703.
 The sometimes apparently random invocation of section 2703 is illustrated by a comparison of Jones with the District Court case of Kress v.
 United States, 123 AFTR 2d 2019-1224 (E.D.
 Wis.
-March 26, 2019) (discussed in paragraph (3)c.vi above). - i.
+March 26, 2019) (discussed in paragraph (3)c.vi above).

+i.
 Interesting Dicta in Kress.
 In Kress, the GBP Bylaws contained the following limitation on the transfer of Kress family shares:

-Transfer of shares of the Corporation by shareholders who are members of the Kress Family ... is hereby restricted to transfers by gift, bequest or private sale to a member or members of the Kress family, provided, however, that the children of George and Marguerite Kress may transfer shares of the Corporation by gift to such child's spouse or trust therefor and further provided that in the event of any such transfer as above provided to issue and descendants or spouse of a child or trust therefor of George and Marguerite Kress, that all of the restrictions set forth herein shall continue to be applicable to the shares of common stock then held by such issue and descendants or spouse or trust therefor as transferee.
+Transfer of shares of the Corporation by shareholders who are members of the Kress Family ... is hereby restricted to transfers by gift, bequest or private sale to a member or members of the Kress family, provided, however, that the children of George and Marguerite Kress may transfer shares of the Corporation by gift to such child's spouse or trust therefor and further provided that in the event of any such transfer as above provided to issue and descendants or spouse of a child or trust therefor of George and Marguerite Kress of common stock then held by such issue and descendants or spouse or trust therefor as transferee.